LironHazan/ng-micro-interact/projects/ng-micro-interact/README.md

  TBD:

-- All interactions should implement s1-micro-interact interface
+- All interactions should implement ng-micro-interact interface